-The internet is filled with laundry hacks and tips all promising to save you from the drudgery and mistakes that make laundry day something to dread.
-Unfortunately, many of the hacks don't work because they're not based on the science of caring for fabrics.
-What works well in your laundry room depends on what happened months or years ago when the fibers and fabrics were being made.
+The internet is filled with laundry hacks that don't work.
+They promise to save time and relieve you from drudgery.
+Unfortunately, many of the hacks don't work because they're not based on the simple science of caring for fabrics.

-To help you sift through plethora of laundry hacks, we rounded up seven tips that actually work.
-They'll save you money, help your clothes look better and last longer, and maybe even prevent a laundry mishap.
+To help you avoid wasting time on fake laundry hacks, we rounded up the best tips that actually work and will help you do laundry like a pro.
+They'll save you money and time, make your clothes look better and last longer, and prevent potential laundry mishaps.

-Distilled white vinegar is nearly essential for laundry that looks clean and brand new each time it comes out of the washer.
-A few benefits include:
+Distilled white vinegar is nearly essential for laundry to look clean and bright each time it comes out of the washer.
+Here are a few ways to use it:

-- Banish dinginess.
-Add one cup of vinegar to the final rinse to remove detergent residue that leaves fabrics looking dull and feeling scratchy.
+- Add 1 cup of vinegar to the final rinse to remove detergent residue that leaves white and colored fabrics looking dull and feeling scratchy.

-- Remove odors.
-One cup of vinegar in the rinse cycle will help make mildew and body odors disappear from clothing.
+- Add 1 cup of vinegar to the rinse cycle will help make mildew and body odors disappear from clothing.

-- Erase marks and flaws.
-Kids growing like weeds?
-Use vinegar to help remove marks from hemlines that you've changed again and again.
+- Use vinegar to help remove marks from hemlines that you've changed again and again.

 Just load the bag and toss it in the washer and then straight into the dryer.
 No more single socks.